rishiraj2323/healthcare-readmission-project/README.md

 - Could explore SHAP-based interpretability, additional feature engineering on medication change patterns, and threshold tuning for different cost-sensitivity scenarios

 ---

-*Built as part of a 3-project data science portfolio spanning fintech, e-commerce, and healthcare domains.*